hovey/.config/README.md

 # Hello World

-.config folder for personal and work macs
+Iitems for personal and work macs.